The Footsteps of Jesus

 regarded as a token for good.
 We would say, for the encouragement of the

-weak and doubtful, that there may be holiness—even in the desire of
+weak and doubtful, that there may be holiness — even in the desire of

-there is sin in the desire of sin.
+there is sin, in the desire of sin.

 How delightful is the thought that heaven is a land of

-in all its deceitful forms, and in all its woeful consequences!
+with it in all its deceitful forms, and in all its woeful consequences!

 "There we shall see His face,

-And never, never sin;
+And never, never sin!

 There from the rivers of His grace,